VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/vlogscli.md

 ```

 After the start `vlogsql` provides a prompt for writing [LogsQL](https://docs.victoriametrics.com/victorialogs/logsql/) queries.
 The query can be multi-line.
-The is sent to VictoriaLogs as soon as it contains `;` at the end or if a blank line follows the query.
+It is sent to VictoriaLogs as soon as it contains `;` at the end or if a blank line follows the query.
 For example:

 ```sh